PetarMihaylov-PM/PetarMihaylov-PM/README.md

-# 🌻 Petar Mihaylov - Future Junior Front End Developer
+# 🌻 Petar Mihaylov - Junior Frontend Developer

 **`Saving the day one console.log at a time 😁`**